LordTael125/ACADSoft/README.md

 > Note
 ```
-This repository also contains the launch configuration for VScode to run/compile using NVCC to speed up the development process
+Repository contains the launch configs for VScode to run/compile using NVCC to speed up the development process
 ```

 > Compile setup instruction